 Here a few things to consider about the windows in a home that you may be thinking of buying.

 - Draftiness – This is especially hard to track in the summer but not impossible.
 If the house seems drafty around the windows, they might be due for replacement.
-If they were just replaced and are still drafty then those might not be the right windows for that house.
+New windows but still drafty?
+They might not be the right windows for your house.
 Proper energy efficient windows should keep the heat out in the summer and the cold out in the winter.
-Of course there are other factors to a drafty home like insulation and doors that should be identified but the windows play a major role as well.
+Of course, insulation and doors contribute to draft but the windows play a major role as well.

 - Durability – You don’t want windows you’re going to have to replace the following year or even 7 years down the line.
 Ask the right questions: Are they double pane windows?
-What kind of gas are they filled with?
+What kind of gas fills the windows?
 Do they have heat mirror to reflect UV rays?
 If the windows look like they have condensation on the inside they might not be properly insulated anymore.

 Window problems but it’s your dream house?
 No worries!
 After closing you can replace the old windows with new more energy efficient ones!